 - String typo

 The priority field describes the importance and order in which a bug should be fixed.
-This field is utilized by the programmers/engineers to prioritize their work to be done.
+In all of openSUSE Bugzilla products this field is utilized by the programmers/engineers to prioritize their work to be done.

 P0 - CritSit

-This priority is reserved for Novell's L3 team.
+This priority is reserved for SUSE's L3 team (which is responsible for evaluating, analyzing and fixing software defects and coordinating the defect-resolution process).
 It is not used for defects associated with products in development.
+The highest priority of all.

 P1 - Urgent